nus-cs2103-AY2122S1/ip/docs/README.md

 1. Install Duke.jar from [here](https://github.com/michael-lee-sk/ip/releases/tag/v0.2).
 2. Move the file to any folder to be used as the home folder for Duke.
 3. Double click to run the application.
+4. (Additional) Add a folder named "data", and inside that folder add a tasks.txt file to store tasks.

 ## Features description